agentydragon/agentydragon.github.io/posts/2020-11-23-playing-with-ai.md

 ## Motivation to do my own thing

-By the way, the other day I stumbled on https://betterexplained.com/, and the author has a great article: Surviving (and thriving) on your own: Know Thyself.
+By the way, the other day I stumbled on [Better Explained](https://betterexplained.com/), and the author has a great article: Surviving (and thriving) on your own: Know Thyself.

 And this <span class="generated">is the best of</span> sources of motivation to do my own thing that I've seen in a while.
 This article made me realize that yes, there are actually things I want to do.
 I can just look at my TODO list in my Roam Research database.
 If I only had the most productive ~8 hours of my time available for all the things I want to learn and make.